OLD PEAK GROUP

 - The right to lodge a complaint with the data protection regulator (details of which are provided below) if you think that we have infringed any of your rights.

 You can exercise your rights by contacting us using the details set out under "Contacting Us" below.
 We will make all reasonable and practical efforts to comply with your request, so long as it is consistent with applicable law and professional standards.

 You can find out more information about your rights under the DP Law by contacting the Cayman Islands Ombudsman, the data regulator in the Cayman Islands, or by searching its website at www.ombudsman.ky.
+You can also find out more information about your rights under the VIDPA by contacting the Office of the Information Commissioner in the British Virgin Islands.
 To find out more information about your rights under the DPDO, contact the Office of the Privacy Commissioner for Personal Data, the data regulator in Hong Kong, or search its website at www.pcpd.org.hk.

 5. Data security and integrity

 We have reasonable security policies and procedures in place to protect personal information from unauthorised loss, misuse, alteration, or destruction.
 Despite our best efforts, however, security cannot be absolutely guaranteed against all threats.
 To the best of our ability, access to your personal information is limited to those who have a need to know.
 Those individuals who have access to the data are required to maintain the confidentiality of such information.

 Data is securely backed up on servers owned by us at a co-located site serviced by Iron Mountain Hong Kong Limited.
 This is to protect your data from accidental loss and to ensure the continuity of our services in an incident or disaster recovery scenario.